tursodatabase/libsql-client-ts/README.md

 ### Local SQLite

-You can use a local sqlite file on your machine
+You can use a new or existing local SQLite file on your machine:

 ```ts
 import { createClient } from "@libsql/client";